 If you’re so moved, we welcome donations directly.
 If you’d like more information about partnering with the Foundation on your philanthropy, contact our Donor Services team.

 You can make a donation by sending a check to:

 Boston, MA 02116

 Checks should be made out to the Boston Foundation with the name of the fund or initiative in the memo field.

 For questions or to make a gift of publicly traded securities, cash wire or mutual funds, please contact the Fund Administration office at (617) 338-2213.

-For non-traditional gifts such as real estate or privately-owned securities of LLC/LLP interests, please contact Dan Sherman, Senior Director Donor Partnerships at 617-338-2399.
+For non-traditional gifts such as real estate or privately-owned securities of LLC/LLP interests, please contact Kate Guedj, Senior Vice President and Chief Philanthropy Officer, at 617-338-2670.